mesg-foundation/engine/docs/cli/mesg-core_service_logs.md

 ### Options

 ```
-  -d, --dependency string   Name of the dependency to only show the logs from (default "*")
+  -d, --dependency stringArray   Name of the dependency to only show the logs from
   -h, --help                     help for logs
 ```

 ### SEE ALSO